KelvinTegelaar/AutotaskAPI/README.md

     Set-AutotaskAPIResource -Body $body

-Both `Set-AutotaskAPIResource` and `new-AutotaskAPIResource` accept pipeline input, for example, to change a title of a specific ticket:
+Both `Set-AutotaskAPIResource` and `New-AutotaskAPIResource` accept pipeline input, for example, to change a title of a specific ticket:

-    $Ticket = Get-AutotaskAPIResource -resource tickets -SimpleSearch "id eq 12345"
+    $Ticket = Get-AutotaskAPIResource -Resource tickets -SimpleSearch "id eq 12345"

 Or to close all tickets with the subject "Nope!"